 In the 1840s and 1850s, pitchers typically made their own balls and pitched with them.
 Balls back then were called “lemon peel balls” for their distinct four lines and stitching design that gave it the appearance of a lemon.
 They were also smaller and weighed less than the ones we’re used to, which meant home runs and high-scoring baseball games were common.

 It wasn’t until 1876 that the sport had one standardized ball.
 According to Smithsonian Magazine, Boston Red Sox pitcher A.G.
-Spalding (ever heard of that name?) retired from the game and convinced the National League of Professional Baseball Clubs to use the balls he made.
+Spalding (ever heard of that last name?) changed the course of the history of baseball after he retired from the game and convinced the National League of Professional Baseball Clubs to use the balls he made.
 Spalding’s company then produced the official baseball for the next 100 years.

 In 1976, MLB switched from Spalding’s to Rawlings Sporting Goods.
 All these balls are produced in Costa Rica, where Rawlings is based out of, and then shipped to the United States.